F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 University means any campus unit, program, association or entity of the University of Southern Indiana.

-University Investigator(s) person(s) appointed by the Title IX Coordinator and Director of Institutional Equity to investigate a Formal Complaint pursuant to the Formal Resolution Process.
+University Investigator(s) person(s) appointed by the Director of Institutional Equity to investigate a Formal Complaint pursuant to the Formal Resolution Process.
 Any individual designated to conduct an investigation must receive appropriate annual training.
 A University Investigator may be a University employee or an external professional.

 Witness is anyone with relevant information about an incident.
 Character witnesses who do not have relevant information about the incident are not considered witnesses.